 - Register your child's car seat with the manufacturer.
 They will notify you if there has been a recall on your child's car seat.

-- Always replace a car seat that is expired, torn, broken, or was in a vehicle during a collision.
+- Always replace a car seat that is expired, torn, broken, discoloured or was in a vehicle during a collision.

 Need Help?
-Have more questions?

-Connect with a Public Health Nurse and other parents on the Parenting in Ottawa Facebook page
+- Connect with other parents on the Parenting in Ottawa Facebook page.

 Contact Us